kranthikeesam/kranthikeesam/README.md

 ---

 ### 💡 About Me
-I’m a results-driven Software Engineer passionate about building reliable, scalable applications that turn complex requirements into clean, maintainable solutions.
+Passionate about building reliable, scalable applications that turn complex requirements into clean, maintainable solutions.
 I specialize in developing backend services, designing RESTful APIs, and writing efficient, well-tested code to support real-world products.
 With experience across cloud platforms, modern development tools, and collaborative agile teams, I focus on bridging product needs and technical execution to deliver impactful software.

 ---